Prague Half Marathon

-The Prague Half Marathon (known as the Sportisimo Prague Half Marathon for sponsorship reasons) is an annual half marathon road running event which takes place in Spring on the city streets of Prague, Czech Republic, first held in 1999.
+The Prague Half Marathon is an annual half marathon road running event which takes place in Spring on the city streets of Prague, Czech Republic, first held in 1999.
 It is managed by the same organisation that holds the Prague Marathon in May.
 The race has a loop course, starting and ending in Jan Palach Square near the Rudolfinum, and largely follows the Vltava river.
 The competition has enjoyed an increasing level of participation, with around 6500 participants in 2009 and almost 8500 runners taking part in the 2010 event.

 The Prague Half Marathon holds World Athletics Gold Label Road Race status.
 Joyciline Jepkosgei set the half marathon world record at the time during this race with a time of 1:04:52 in 2017.

 History

 The half marathon was first held in 1999.

 In 2006, a corporate team half marathon relay event was added to the day's programme of events – each company being represented by four runners each covering equal legs of 5.27 km.
 Around 100 teams and 50 business and institutions were present for the first race.

 Atsedu Tsegay holds the men's course record of 58:47 minutes (set in 2012), while Joyciline Jepkosgei's mark of 64:52 minutes (set in 2017) is the best achieved by a woman in the Prague race and a world record at the time.
 Both of these times are the fastest ever run in the Czech Republic for the half marathon.

 The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of transferring their entry to 2021 or 2022.